Seakeeper Ride System

 You're in Control

-The Seakeeper Ride systems still allows you to be in control in certain situations.
-From time to time, there are sea conditions that may require you to make slight adjustments to the boat's running angle.
-For those adjustments, you can use the Seakeeper Ride app built into the Garmin.
-The app allows you to add a bias to adjust the running attitude or deliberately create a list to account for sea conditions.
+The Seakeeper Ride system still lets you stay in control when needed.
+In certain sea conditions, you may want to adjust the boat's running angle.
+Using the Seakeeper Ride app built into the Garmin, you can add a bias to tweak the running attitude or create a list to suit conditions.

 Detail image of Advanced Trim Adjustments